iamcco/coc-angular/README.md

 ## Versioning

-The language service extension uses the `@angular/language-service` package for its backend.
-This package is loaded either from the version bundled with the extension, or from the current workspace project the extension is running on.
-Due to the behavior of TypeScript below version 3.8, incompatible versions of the language service may sometimes be loaded.
-If you are using a version of TypeScript below 3.8, we suggest either
+The language service extension relies on the `@angular/language-service` and `typescript` packages for its backend.
+These packages are loaded, in order of priority, from:

+- The path specified by `angular.ngdk` and `typescript.tsdk,` respectively, in project or global settings.
-- Not installing `@angular/language-service` in your project (recommended; will fallback on the version bundled with the extension)
+- *(Recommended)* The version of these packages bundled with the Angular Language Service extension.
-- Installing and keeping updates for the latest version of `@angular/language-service`
+- The version of these packages present in the current workspace's node_modules.

+We suggest not specifying neither `angular.ngdk` nor `typescript.tsdk` in your VSCode settings per method (1) above.
+If the `@angular/language-service` and typescript packages are loaded by methods (1) or (3), there is a potential for a mismatch between the API expected by `@angular/language-service` and the API provided by `typescript`.
+This could lead to a failure of the language service extension.

-For further information, please see [#594](https://github.com/angular/vscode-ng-language-service/issues/594).
+For more information, please see [#594](https://github.com/angular/vscode-ng-language-service/issues/594).

 ### Buy Me A Coffee ☕️